cbeams/spring-framework-2.5.x/readme.txt

 - Contents: OJB 1.0 support
 - Dependencies: spring-dao, spring-jdbc, OJB

-* "spring-portlet" (~105 KB)
-- Contents: framework portlets, portlet MVC
-- Dependencies: spring-web, spring-webmvc, (Portlet)

 * "spring-mock" (~70 KB)
 - Contents: JNDI mocks, Servlet API mocks, Portlet API mocks, JUnit support
 - Dependencies: spring-core

 ASPECTS JAR (dist/aspects)

-* "spring-aspects" (~5 KB)
+* "spring-aspects" (~15 KB)
-- Contains AspectJ aspects, for explicitly linking aspects into an IDE (Eclipse AJDT)
+- Contents: AspectJ aspects, for explicitly linking aspects into an IDE (Eclipse AJDT)
 - Not needed for deployment, since its classes are also in "spring" and "spring-aop"

 Note: The above lists of third-party libraries assume J2SE 1.4 as foundation.
 For J2SE 1.3, an XML parser like